 College where transcript is to be sent

 Also, you may be able to contact someone at IB via http://www.ibo.org/offices/.

-Graduating seniors, who need four or fewer credits to complete their degree requirements at the beginning of their final semester, should contact the Registrar's Office to request regular student status on a pay-per-credit basis.
+Graduating seniors, who need four or fewer credits to complete their degree requirements at the beginning of their final semester, should submit the Pay-Per-Credit form to the Registrar's Office to request regular student status on a pay-per-credit basis.
 Students approved for pay-per-credit may then enroll in up to eight credits and pay the per-credit tuition rate (See Charges/Special Tuition in the online catalog).
 Students may not be concurrently enrolled at another college in order to meet the credit requirements for pay-by-credit status.
 Full tuition will be charged for students enrolled in more than four credits.
 All requests for this status must be submitted to the Registrar's Office by the last day to add classes each semester.